 Writing out bullet points should be plenty—the idea is simply to organize your thoughts before recording.
 When writing your script, use the guidelines below as a video resume template:

-- Keep the introduction short: Forty-five seconds is enough.
+- Keep the introduction short: 45 seconds is enough.

 - Keep the entire video short: Anything over two minutes and you’ll begin to lose people’s attention.

 - Share why you’d be excited to work for the company: Recruiters want to know that your heart is in it.
-If you can’t give a clear reason, it makes it appear as if you aren’t excited about the role.
+If you can’t give a clear reason, it’ll seem like you aren’t excited about the role.

-Before recording, check how long your video resume scripts are with Vidyard’s script timer tool
+Bonus Tip: Before recording, check how long your video resume scripts are with Vidyard’s script timer tool.

-Your laptop and your smartphone will work great for recording most video job applications.
-(There’s really no need to go purchase new equipment unless you’re determined to have your application come across as highly-produced.
-In which case, a DSLR and a lavalier microphone can help.)
+Your laptop and your smartphone will work great for recording most video resumes.
+(There’s really no need to go purchase new equipment unless you’re determined to have your application come across as highly produced.
+In this case, a DSLR and a lavalier microphone can help.)

-A video hosting platform makes it all simple: It lets you record the video, hosts it, and gives you a link to share.
+A video hosting platform makes it all simple: It lets you record the video, hosts it automatically, and gives you a link to share.
 When someone clicks the link, they’re taken to a page where they can watch.

 When it comes to your recording setup, it’s best to face a source of natural light such as a window.
 For audio, try to record somewhere as quiet as possible.
 Use headphones if you have them, a plug-in microphone if not.